radhityax/wisteria/README.md

 it is probably an odd feeling to be lost in translation a lot of times. that is why this program exists.

-also, *ksh* is my learning platform about rust and decentralization storage.
+also, *wisteria* is my learning platform about rust and decentralization storage.

 usage
 ------